Working memory: Training

 Some studies in the effects of training on working memory, including the first by Torkel Klingberg, suggest that working memory in those with ADHD can improve by training.
 This study found that a period of working memory training increases a range of cognitive abilities and increases IQ test scores.
 Another study by the same group has shown that, after training, measured brain activity related to working memory increased in the prefrontal cortex, an area that many researchers have associated with working memory functions.
 One study has shown that working memory training increases the density of prefrontal and parietal dopamine receptors (specifically, DRD1) in test subjects.
 However, subsequent experiments with the same training program have shown mixed results, with some successfully replicating, and others failing to replicate the beneficial effects of training on cognitive performance.

+As research builds on working memory, Kleinberg found that working on memory training provides evidence that repeated practice on cognitive tasks that are adaptive can help improve performance on working memory.
+The studies from Kleinberg show that the improvements are aligned with the changes in neural activity within the brain regions involved in executive functioning (Kleinberg, T. 2010).